Ari-43/Support-Knowledge-Base/Capes.md

 2. If the error was before the @, or the user needs to change the email entirely, ask the user how long ago they donated
 3. If the donation was less than 30 days ago, direct them to request a [refund](#Refunds).
 If it was more than 30 days ago, nothing can be done besides deactivating the cape and re-donating.

+### Notes
+- Email changes in the normal sense are not possible.
+This functionality is not planned.

 <hr>

 ## Refunds